 - Reengage past customers so they want to buy from you again

-- Offers current customers relevant offers and information to encourage them to make sales
+- Deliver current customers relevant offers and information to encourage them to make sales

 - Encourage bigger, regular orders from shoppers